Optimal Impulse Control for Cyber Risk Management: Introduction

 With the widespread deployment of connected systems and the ever-increasing digitalization of our economy and society, the risk of cyber failures is omnipresent for individuals, businesses, and institutions across both public and private sectors.
 These cyber failures are diverse and complex, including incidents such as hacking, ransomware attacks, and DDoS attacks, and they carry varied consequences like data corruption, data loss, and business disruptions that can significantly impact supply chains.

 Cyber risks can lead to economic failures through massive, large-scale attacks affecting numerous victims or through more targeted cyber events that weaken networks of industrial interdependencies.
 This threat has been amplified by recent health and geopolitical crises.
 For instance, the COVID-19 pandemic created additional opportunities for cybercriminals, resulting in a surge of attacks such as ransomware, as highlighted in the 2020 activity report by the National Agency for the Security of Information Systems (ANSSI) \cite{ANSSI}.
 More recently, the war in Ukraine has demonstrated the power of cyberattacks as instruments of warfare.
 The costs of cyber-risk are escalating rapidly.
-Damages caused by cybercrime, estimated at \$1 trillion in 2021 (equivalent to 1\% of global GDP), could soar to \$10 trillion by 2025.
+Damages caused by cybercrime, estimated by \cite{CEA} at \$1 trillion in 2021 (equivalent to 1\% of global GDP), could soar to \$10 trillion by 2025, according to several sources, such as the World Economic Forum and Cybersecurity Ventures.\footnote{https://cybersecurityventures.com/official-cybercrime-report-2025/}.